 LifeData CSV files are compliant with the UTF-8 standard.
 We do this to ensure that it works well for our customers using different operating systems and different software packages to process these CSV files.

 If you use Microsoft Excel to open the CSV files, everything works fine when the file contains just English characters.
-However, you may run into an issue when your CSV file also contains non-English characters (such as é, ç, ü, etc):
+However, you may run into an issue when your CSV file contains non-English characters (such as é, ç, ü, etc):

 Microsoft Excel is unable to properly display UTF-8 compliant CSV files when they contain non-English characters.